 Allow yourself a set grieving period and resolve to move forward after your scheduled time to mourn.
 Commit to letting go of the negative thoughts after your grieving period ends.

-In any relationship, often you collect a lot of stuff that reminds you of your ex-partner.
-This is the worst form of clutter and you need to go through your house and decide what will actually serve you after your recent separation or divorce.
-For the rest, hire a skip bin and throw it all away!
+In any relationship, you often collect a lot of stuff that reminds you of your ex-partner.
+This is the worst form of clutter and you need to go through your house and decide what will actually serve you well after a recent separation or divorce.
+For the rest, if your ex has made no claim on it and all your property matters have been resolved, hire a skip bin and gleefully throw it all away!